 I have never seen a bead type like the specimen displayed

-SUBLIME INDUS BEADS In fact I consider all my Indus beads, both
+SUBLIME INDUS BEADS In fact, I consider all my Indus beads, both

 the early and

-the late to be remarkable.
+broken, to be remarkable.

 you will see some of the most outstanding ones within this category.

-FAB 8 -
+FAB 10 -

 EIV 73) -